arushiarushi/studentnewsearch/README.md

 The project is hosted on a private server at http://searchrec.ischool.uw.edu/manavag/search-final.php.
 (Note: The website is not publicly accessible, but a video walkthrough is included in this repository.)

 ### Data Collection

-The content from The Daily UW website (https://www.dailyuw.com/) was crawled using the wget command.
+- The content from The Daily UW website (https://www.dailyuw.com/) was crawled using the wget command.
 This data was then indexed to create a searchable database.

-### Indexing

-Used PyTerrier for indexing and retrieval and leveraged the FilesIndexer and IndexFactory classes to structure and load data efficiently.
+- Used PyTerrier for indexing and retrieval and leveraged the FilesIndexer and IndexFactory classes to structure and load data efficiently.
+The preprocessing retained original phrasing to preserve context in news headlines.
+- The TF-IDF model was selected for its simplicity, speed, and effectiveness in identifying relevant results.
+It assigns higher importance to unique terms, ensuring accurate retrieval of documents.

 ### Index Statistics:
 Number of documents: 963
 Number of terms: 18,691
 Number of postings: 1,083,722
 Number of tokens: 7,886,349

-### Retrieval Model

-The TF-IDF model was selected for its simplicity, speed, and effectiveness in identifying relevant results.
-It assigns higher importance to unique terms, ensuring accurate retrieval of documents.

 ## Acknowledgments
 Special thanks to Professor Chirag Shah for guiding us through the concepts of search and recommendation systems.

-# Contributors
+### Contributors
 Arushi, Manav, Martin, Daphni

-# Creative Commons License
+### Creative Commons License
 https://creativecommons.org/licenses/by-nc-sa/4.0/